drandreaskrueger/chainhammer/docs/substrate.md

     watch -n 10 "df|grep sda8; du ~/.local/share/substrate -d 0 -h"

 Only the first THIRD of the chain already takes up 14 GB!
 My disk is small, so I quit syncing.
 After CTRL-C and restart, the size of ~/.local/share/substrate is suddenly 4.2G only.
 How to trigger that compression DURING syncing?
 Asked in chat.
+Answer: Pruning, probably faulty.

+Good that issue came up now, because seeminly there is confusion which version ([v1.0 (see issue 3066)](https://github.com/paritytech/substrate/issues/3066#issuecomment-509371473) or [master (see issue 3077)](https://github.com/paritytech/substrate/issues/3107#issuecomment-510618402)) is right for me.
+Let's wait what they come up with.

 ## wabt
 the suggested `apt install wabt` did not work (on Debian?), so build from source: